callnow

 • Profitability Analysis: By matching older costs with current revenues, FIFO helps businesses better understand their gross profit and margins, particularly when inventory costs are changing over time.

-• Tax Implications: Since FIFO results in higher net income during inflationary periods (as older, cheaper inventory is used first), it affects the taxable income and thus the taxes a business may owe.
+• Tax Implications: Since FIFO results in higher net income during inflationary periods (as older, cheaper inventory is used first), it affects the taxable income and, thus, the taxes a business may owe.

 • Operational Efficiency: It supports effective inventory management by ensuring older stock is used or sold first, reducing the risk of obsolescence or spoilage.

-What are the pros and cons of FIFO?
+What are the Pros and Cons of FIFO?

 Pros of FIFO